jdelkins/pia-tools/README.md

    saved some information in the file `/var/cache/pia/<interface>.json`.
 We will read that file and add to it as part of the next step.

-2. For bittorrent users: the thing with bittorrent, like ftp, is that some layer 3 info (the port number by which your server is reachable) is communicated in the layer 7 protocol (announce messages).
-This layer transgression requires communicating some layer 3 info to your bittorrent server using some facility provided by the server.
+2. For bittorrent users: Some protocols (including bittorrent) need to know the externally reachable port.
+When that port is dynamic, as here, it requires communicating the port number to your bittorrent server using some facility provided by the server.
 Most popular bittorrent servers that I've looked into have an RPC interface, which may need to be configured/enabled (see below).

    The `pia-portforward` tool can help communicating this port number to two popular bittorrent apps, namely [rtorrent][] and [transmission][].
 (I haven't gotten around to implementing a similar feature for [qbittorrent][], the single most popular bittorrent server on seedboxes, because I personally don't use it and no one has asked, but I believe the RPC capability is there and it should be simple to add.)

    If you are running [rtorrent][] or [transmission][] as the server behind the gateway, run, respectively, `pia-portforward --if-name <interface> --rtorrent